 - pull out tufts of hair

-What about long-term recovery?
 If your dog has FAD, it always will.
 It often gets worse as the dog gets older.
-Check with your vet as new research is being done using allergy shots to increase the dog's resistance.
-Be careful not to overdo the flea treatment as you can poison your dog if you are not careful.
+Check with your vet as new research is being done with allergy shots to increase a dog's resistance.

 There!
 You probably just then smiled simply thinking about playing with your dog didn't you?
 So go do it!
-While you're at it, prevent your pup from having hot spots.
+While you're at it, you'll be preventing your pup from having hot spots.

 © 2018 twayneking